blockninjas/blockchain_analyzer/README.md

-# Bitcoin Analysis Suite

-This repository contains tools for analyzing the bitcoin blockchain.
+# Blockchain Analyzer

+The `blockchain_analyzer`

+* deserializes the raw bitcoin blockchain,
+* imports it into a Postgres database,
+* and analyzes transactions to find clusters of addresses.

 ![System Architecture](./system-architecture.png)